SabriHamda/P5.OpenClassRooms/README.md

 >I used the theme bootstrap Marble.
 ##### About Marble Theme

-* Marble is a free html5 bootstrap template with a clean and minimal design.
-Marble is ideal for portfolio or
-* any other type of website you use it with.
+Marble is a free html5 bootstrap template with a clean and minimal design.
+Marble is ideal for portfolio or any other type of website you use it with.
 It has fixed left sidebar menu with offcanvas menu on mobile.
-* Showcase your outstanding works professionally with the smooth animation upon scrolling on entire pages.
+Showcase your outstanding works professionally with the smooth animation upon scrolling on entire pages.
-* Alongside, share your amazing stories elegantly with the neat blog design of this Marble template.
+Alongside, share your amazing stories elegantly with the neat blog design of this Marble template.

-* AUTHOR:
+>AUthor :
-* DESIGNED & DEVELOPED by FREEHTML5.co
+DESIGNED & DEVELOPED by FREEHTML5.co

 * Website: http://freehtml5.co/